Imaraika/Kodesha-V4/README.md

-## Kodesha-V3
+## Kodesha-V4
 ## By Ange Ingabire
 ## Description
-   this is an a continued Android Application of Last week where i have connected my APP to firebase so that i can save and retrieve data from firebase.
+   this is an a continued Android Application of Last week where i have connected my APP to firebase so that i can save and retrieve data from firebase and i havwe added animation and gestueres to fullfil the IP objectives of this week.

 ## Table of contents
 * [General info](#generalinfo)